Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Tools Used

-- Grab your spudger and gently pop up both interconnect cable connectors from the daughterboard.
-Easy does it—no rush, just lift and disconnect.
+- Grab your trusty spudger and gently pop up the earpiece speaker connector—easy does it!

 Tools Used